 - Pekin ducks mature to butcher weight by the time they are six weeks old when they weigh roughly six pounds.

-- Jumbo Pekins – a variation on the breed, weigh between 9 ½ to 11 pounds at 12 weeks old.
+- Jumbo Pekins – a breed variation, weighs between 9 ½ to 11 pounds at 12 weeks old.

-- Pekin ducks lay between 225 and 300 extra large eggs per year, definitely earning them a solid dual purpose duck breed ranking.
+- This meat duck lays between 225 and 300 extra-large eggs per year, definitely earning them a solid dual-purpose duck breed ranking.

 - Ducks of this breed are superb foragers and should supply at least half of their daily dietary needs during all but the winter months – when they will still forage for some of their food.

-- Also known as: Mulard Ducks, Magret Ducks, and Mule Ducks..
+- Also known as Moulard Ducks, Magret Ducks, and Mule Ducks.

-- Meat may boast more robust flavor than Pekin.
+- Meat may boast a more robust flavor than Pekin.

-- More surface fat from Moulard than Muscovry ducks.
+- More surface fat from Moulard than Muscovy ducks.